 |How much are Amex Membership Rewards points worth in gift vouchers?|

 The Preferred Rewards Gold Credit Card gives cardholders access to American Express’s Global Assist program.
 If all goes well, you will never need it!
 But in case of trouble while you abroad, Global Assist provides access to an English-speaking doctor or lawyer, 24 hours a day.
 They can also put you in touch with an embassy or consulate, if necessary; or provide local medical assistance by arranging hospitalization, finding a specialist, or delivering hard-to-find supplies (e.g., contact lenses or prescriptions).

 Up to £200 for additional travel, refreshment and accommodation costs if your flight is delayed, cancelled, or overbooked and no alternative is made within 4 hours of your original departure time.
 Up to £200 per person for essential items if your bags are delayed at your destination by more than 4 hours.

 Purchase Protection is another perk of The Preferred Rewards Gold Card that you will hopefully never need.
 If anything you buy on your card is damaged or stolen within 90 days of purchase, American Express will repair it, replace it, or refund you (up to £2,500 per item).
 This affords a level of protection especially to larger purchases.

 American Express Experiences

 American Express Experiences gives you access to advance tickets and specially reserved seats to upcoming events.
-Whether you taste leans to the National Theatre or Justin Bieber, you’ll have the chance to get tickets before they go on general sale.
+Whether you taste leans to the National Theatre or Premier League Football, you’ll have the chance to get tickets before they go on general sale.